 Sensors and apps will never replace your doctor.
 But there’s one area where being a bit of a do-it-yourselfer can give your doctor an edge: blood pressure monitoring.
 Using a device to check your blood pressure at home is already accepted as one of the best ways to get your condition under control.
 That’s because sharing the readings with your doctor gives her even more information to work with as she plans your treatment.

 The future looks bright for home monitors.
 Options on the market now include the iHealth Sense, a wrist unit that sends updates directly to a smartphone app.
 Omron, with a focus on traditional home tests, has Evolv, a streamlined version of that bulky cuff your doctor uses.
 It, too, lets you share info with your phone.
 And Qardioarm is a blood pressure monitor that provides wireless updates to a smartphone app.
 The upside of this technology is that it also makes it easier to share with your doctor.
 No more lugging that bulky monitor in so she can check your readings.

 Look for continuous monitoring to be the next big thing.
-Omron is ready to roll out Omron HeartGuide, a smartwatch that tracks your blood pressure constantly and, of course, sends readings to your smartphone.
+Omron has rolled out Omron HeartGuide, a smartwatch that tracks your blood pressure constantly and, of course, sends readings to your smartphone.
 That’ll help you and your doctor figure out how certain activities affect your readings and provide insight on what happens to your blood pressure while you’re asleep.
 Some doctors think nighttime pressure gives a better idea of how likely you are to have a stroke or heart attack.
 It’ll keep track of daily activity, heart rate, and sleep quality, too.

 Some implantable biosensors have a stick-on component.
 For example, continuous glucose monitors usually have a patch or monitor that sticks on your skin, in addition to the sensor beneath your skin.